MatteoPerona/usa-power-outage-analysis/README.md

 #### Output Plot
 <iframe src="assets/observed-dist-dependent.html" width=800 height=500 frameBorder=0></iframe>

+Here, we can see the observed distributions of both missing and non missing CAUSE.CATEGORY.DETAILS across CAUSE.CATEGORY.

 #### Calculate Observed TVD
 ```py
 observed_tvd = df_indep.diff(axis=1).iloc[:, -1].abs().sum() / 2
 observed_tvd
 ```
+We use total variation distance as our test statistic since it is an effective way to measure the difference between two distributions.
+Read more about TVD [here](https://en.wikipedia.org/wiki/Total_variation_distance_of_probability_measures)
 **Observed TVD**: 0.41067323382726845

 #### Simulation
+The python script below shuffles the CAUSE.CATEGORY column n_repetitions times.
+Each time, it calculates the permutation's TVD and adds it to the tvds list.
+This gives us an idea of what the TVD's would look like if the distrinution of null/non-null values were completely random.
 ```py
 # number of times to repeat permutations and calculate TVD
 n_repetitions = 500